bckfilip/katacoda-scenarios/dockerizing/step3.md

 In this section, we will use a lot of Docker-specific terms which might be confusing to some.
 So let's clarify some terminology that is used before we dive in.

-Images - The blueprints of our application which form the basis of containers.
+**Images** - The blueprints of our application which form the basis of containers.

-Containers - Created from Docker images and run the actual application.
+**Containers** - Created from Docker images and run the actual application.
 We create a container using 'docker run'.
 A list of running containers can be seen using the 'docker ps' command.

-Docker Daemon - The background service running on the host that manages building, running and distributing Docker containers.
+**Docker Daemon** - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operating system which clients talk to.

 # Commands

-'docker images' - lists all images on your system.
+**Docker images** - lists all images on your system.

-'docker run' - the Docker client finds the specified image, loads up the container and then runs a command in that container. (flag -it attaches an interactive terminal allowing the use of additional commands to be run in a container)
+**Docker run** - the Docker client finds the specified image, loads up the container and then runs a command in that container. (flag -it attaches an interactive terminal allowing the use of additional commands to be run in a container)

-'docker ps' - lists all currently running containers (flag -a show previously ran containers)
+**Docker ps** - lists all currently running containers (flag -a show previously ran containers)

-'docker rm' - removes containers by specifying their ID
+**Docker rm** - removes containers by specifying their ID

-'docker stop' - stops a detached container
+**Docker stop** - stops a detached container

-'docker exec' - runs a command inside an active container
+**Docker exec** - runs a command inside an active container

 # Moving on to the files..